7 Best Places to Eat in Brixton, London’s Culinary Haven

 Maureen’s Brixton Kitchen

 One of the best spots in Brixton to tuck into some serious Jamaican fare, Maureen’s restaurant doubles as her actual living room.
 No joke.
-If you’re uncertain what you want to sink your teeth into, just stop thinking and order the jerk chicken which is juicy, flavorful, and fall-off-the-bone tender.
+If you’re uncertain what you want to sink your teeth into, order the jerk chicken which is juicy, flavorful, and fall-off-the-bone tender.

 The Clink at Brixton Prison